 Leonard J. Buck Garden

 Layton Rd., Far Hills, 908-234-2677.
 Mon.-Fri.
 10-4, Sat.
 10-5, Sun.12-5.
+Closed weekends and holidays Dec.-March.
 Begun in the late 1930's, this 33-acre naturalistic garden has matured into one of the premier rock gardens in the eastern U.S. Rare and exotic plants are tucked among the outcroppings with peak bloom in the spring.
 The Somerset County Environmental Education Center hosts horticulture and birding workshops and walks seasonally.
-Call the EEC to register, 908-766-2489.
+Call the EEC for events and to register, 908-766-2489.

 Mahlon Dickerson Reservation